Best Creative Resume for Freshers: Free Templates in MS Word

 Tutorial Video:

-Watch the video below to see how can you modify this CV easily in Microsoft Word.
+Watch the video below to see how you can modify this CV easily in Microsoft Word.

 Resume Format for Fresher Candidates in MS Word